 While sole proprietorships require no legal documentation, fees, or filings other than state or local business permits, establishing a practice as a sole proprietorship may yield negative future consequences.
 While in some (rare) cases establishing your practice under a sole proprietorship or partnership may reap tax benefits, in other areas founders are unprotected.

 3. Failure to protect intellectual property

 Every practice should take the necessary measures to protect any intellectual property developed.
-Intellectual property include inventions, works of authorship, logos and slogans, and other assets that could diminish profitability if used by someone else.
-Forms of protection include: patents, copyrights, trademarks, service marks, trade secret protection, confidentiality agreements, as well as confidentiality and assignment agreements for employees.
+Intellectual property includes inventions, works of authorship, logos, slogans, and other assets that could diminish profitability if used by someone else.
+Forms of protection include patents, copyrights, trademarks, service marks, trade secret protection, confidentiality agreements, as well as confidentiality and assignment agreements for employees.
 Protecting intellectual property ultimately preserves the value of your practice and prevents others from attempting to capitalize on that value.

 5. Improper Employment Procedures

 Many practice startups do not implement employment procedures in compliance with the law.
 The appropriate forms and documentation remain critical to a healthy practice.
 Every employee should receive and sign the authorization and consent forms for employee criminal history reports and background checks, like the ones found at https://www.health-street.net/drug-tests/employment/pre-employment/